Common issues with 2-Step Verification

 - Some chat, contacts and YouTube clients

-Note: If you have iOS 8.3 on your iPhone or OSX 10.10.3 on your Mac, you will no longer have to use App passwords to use 2-Step Verification.
+Note: If you're running the latest operating system on your iPhone/iPad or Mac computer, you will no longer have to use App passwords to use 2-Step Verification.

 You do not need to memorize App Passwords because every App Password is only used once.
 You can generate a new App Password whenever you’re asked for one--even for a device or application you’ve authorized before.